Hamza-Mandviwala/OCP4.10.3-install-GCP-UPI/README.md

                server hamzacluster.openshift.com 10.1.10.8 # Note that in this last line, the IP address 10.1.10.8 should be replaced by your loadbalancer IP address.

     4. Once the haproxy is configured, restart it: systemctl restart haproxy.
-    5. Run an **oc get routes -A** command to get the Console URL through which you can access.
+    5. Run an `oc get routes -A` command to get the Console URL through which you can access.
     6. On your local machine, add an entry in the /etc/hosts file (Linux & Mac Users) that points to the Public IP of your bastion host for the name address of console-openshift-console.apps.(clustername).(basedomain) & oauth-openshift.apps.(clustername).(basedomain).
-For Windows Users, you might have to add the entry into c:\Windows\System32\Drivers\etc\hosts.
+For Windows Users, you might have to add the entry into `c:\Windows\System32\Drivers\etc\hosts`.

        Something like :